KiranS22/leraning-ts/README.md

 - Writing notes to explain the code that the YouTube video is going through using a mix of comments and code.
 - Converting these TypeScript files into Markdown documents so both myself and others can easily read and follow my notes.

-The topics I have covered so far are:
+The topics I have covered are:

 ### Vanilla TypeScript Basics